fbpx

 Types of Alternative Investments

-Alternative investments can include a wide variety of offerings.
-Some of the most common ones include non-traded real estate investment trusts (REITs), business development companies, and private equity funds.
 Non-traded alternative investments are issued under Regulation D under the Securities Act of 1933.
 Regulation D provides exemptions from the more rigorous SEC registration requirements and allows companies to offer and sell securities without extensive disclosures.
 The absence of standard disclosure requirements often creates conflicts of interest.

-Non-Traded Real Estate Investment Trusts
+Non-Traded Real Estate Investment Trusts (REITs)

-A REIT is an investment company that raises capital from investors for the purpose of acquiring real estate.
+An REIT is an investment company that raises capital from investors for the purpose of acquiring real estate.
 Some REITs are publicly traded and can be easily bought and sold in the stock market.
 Other REITs are privately held and referred to as “non-traded.”

 Non-traded REITs are securities that do not trade on a public securities exchange.
 For this reason, non-traded REITs can be illiquid, meaning investors may be unable to sell their investments on demand.
 The underlying collateral of the REITs consists of income-producing residential or commercial real estate.
 Typically, the commissions generated on non-traded REITs are higher than industry norms (approximately 7%) and the investments themselves may be subject to extreme volatility due to associated risk factors.
 Non-traded REITs are suitable only for investors with a long-term investment horizon who are willing to accept higher levels of risk in their investments.

-The prospectus for non-traded REITs confirm that these securities carry a high degree of risk and that their income stream is subject to fluctuation or suspension.
 In recent years, non-traded REITs have been oversold by brokerages and many of them have suspended dividends.
 When this occurs, the principal value of these securities is impacted.
 Because non-traded REITs are illiquid, investors have no way to sell the investment and limit their loss.

-Business Development Companies
+Business Development Companies (BDCs)

-Business development companies, or BDCs, are private, closed-end investment companies that help small companies meet their capital needs.
+BDCs are private, closed-end investment companies that help small companies meet their capital needs.
 BDCs originated in the 1980s to fuel corporate growth during periods of time when interest rates were high and small companies were unable to obtain cost-effective financing.

-Much like non-traded REITs, the prospectus for BDCs confirm that these securities carry a high degree of risk and that their income stream is subject to fluctuation or suspension.
+Much like non-traded REITs, the prospectus for BDCs confirms that these securities carry a high degree of risk and that their income stream is subject to fluctuation or suspension.
 In recent years, BDCs have been oversold by brokerages, and many of the BDCs have suspended dividends and their principal value has declined.
 BDCs are also illiquid, preventing investors from selling their interest and limiting their loss.

 Private Equity Funds

 Private equity funds are a class of privately held securities that do not trade on a public exchange.
 They are often created as investor pools with the purpose of buying underperforming companies that are later sold at a profit.
 Like other high-risk alternative investments, there are no guarantees with private equity.
 The SEC does not require thorough financial disclosure.
 Accordingly, private equity investments are not measured and valued each day, so investors do not know what their investment is worth at any given time.
-Lack of disclosure in private equity investments often leads to fraud, and investors may lose some or all their investments.
+Lack of disclosure in private equity investments often leads to fraud, which means investors may lose some or all their investments.

 Disadvantages of Alternative Investments